 After paying homage to this much disputed work of art, be sure to walk the streets of the Old Town and see the sites of a turbulent history.
 And remember the Hans Memling masterpiece that sits proudly guarding Gdansk, a symbol of a city reborn, again and again.

 Please note: Azamara Club Cruises invited me to join their Baltic Cruise as a guest.
 But as usual there was no promise of positive or any reviews.
 We both thought that Azamara’s focus on the destinations when cruising would be appealing to me and my readers.
-And it certainly was!
-More posts to come about how to cruise for the land discoveries.
+It certainly was.